-White Plains Hospital is the only hospital in Westchester, and one of only eight in New York, to earn a 5 Star Overall Quality Rating from the Centers for Medicare & Medicaid Services (CMS) - the highest rating given by the federal agency.
-Stars are awarded to healthcare institutions for excelling across five areas of quality, including safety of care, mortality, readmission, patient experience, and timely and effective care.
+White Plains Hospital in the only hospital in the Hudson Valley and Fairfield County to earn a 5-Star Quality Rating from the Centers for Medicare & Medicaid Services (CMS) – the highest rating given.
+This is the second consecutive year White Plains Hospital has received this rating and stars are awarded to healthcare institutions for excelling across five areas of quality, including safety of care, mortality, readmission, patient experience and timely and effective care.

 U.S. News & World Report—Best Regional Hospital